ankane/ahoy/README.md

 :fire: Never build an analytics platform from scratch again.

 Ahoy provides a solid foundation to track visits and events in Ruby, JavaScript, and native apps.
 Works with any data store so you can easily scale.

 :tangerine: Battle-tested at [Instacart](https://www.instacart.com/opensource)

 :postbox: To track emails, check out [Ahoy Email](https://github.com/ankane/ahoy_email).

-See [upgrade instructions](#100) on how to move to 1.0.

 ## Installation